cgtennis/kubernetes-example-angular-spring-boot/README.md

 However, I can `curl http://<node's ip address>:30000` from the wsl terminal There is why: Kubernetes on Windows Docker Desktop by default runs its components in WSL2 (Windows subsystem for Linux), it's separate virtual machine with its own IP address and localhost.
 This is the reason why service is not reachable on localhost from host OS (in this case Windows).

-Let's try Load Balancer service type
+Optional experiment: ***Load Balancer service type***
 ```
 # dry run to validate yaml syntax
 $ kubectl -n employee-manager apply -f ./kubernetes/kubectl-yaml/services-load-balancer.yaml --dry-run=client
 # if validation is good, apply the service
 $ kubectl -n employee-manager apply -f ./kubernetes/kubectl-yaml/services-load-balancer.yaml
 ```
-Now External IP for the UI service shows pending.
-The external IP provisioning process happens asynchronously.
+The External IP for the UI service shows pending.
 This IP assignment process is dependent on the Kubernetes hosting environment (the cloud provider).
+It's not going to work for local kubernetes environment
 ```
 kubectl get services -n employee-manager -o wide
 ```

+Optional experiment: ***Ingress Controller***
+Main purpose: Ingress controllers allow you to define different paths for different services within the same domain.
+Use AWS ALB directly with NodePort services (without ingress) is technically possible (if the feature 'same-domain-differenct-service' is not needed)
+For local environment, use a stand-alone Nginx with reverse proxy forwarding is also possible (without needing use Ingress) For how to setup ingress, refer to [Kubernetes Ingress: NGINX Explained] (https://www.youtube.com/watch?v=u948CURLDJA&t=513s)

 * References: List resources in a namespace
 ```